 Continue working until the end of the line.

-As I have pointed out this stitch really comes into its own when used for organic forms as the twiggy looking line is ideal as grasses or in floral motifs.
-But you can also work it with in a shape.
+This stitch really comes into its own when used for organic forms as the twiggy line is ideal to use as grasses or in floral motifs.
+But you can also work this stitch with in a shape.
 For instance if you work it with a triangle it makes great Christmas trees if you need a quick little motif on a seasonal project.

 This sample was worked in Rayon ribbon floss.
 You could add a few seed beads and you would Christmas baubles on your tree!
 Or work a line of them along the top of edge of a Christmas stocking or a seam on a crazy quilted project